georgzoeller/omni-extension-flipbook/README.md

 ## Installation

+As a server admin, type ```/extensions install https://github.com/georgzoeller/omni-extensions-flipbook``` into the chat window.

-In the omnitool server's extension folder, run ```git clone https://github.com/georgzoeller/omni-extensions-flipbook```
+alternatively you can, in the omnitool server's extension folder, run ```git clone https://github.com/georgzoeller/omni-extensions-flipbook```

 ## Removal